N'Ko script: Digitization

-With the increasing use of computers and the subsequent desire to provide universal access to information technology, the challenge arose of developing ways to use the Nko script on computers.
+With the increasing use of computers and the subsequent desire to provide universal access to information technology, the challenge arose of developing ways to use the N'Ko script on computers.
 From the 1990s onwards, there were efforts to develop fonts and even web content by adapting other software and fonts.
 A word processor for MS-DOS, Koma Kuda, was developed by Prof. Baba Mamadi Diané from Cairo University.
 The lack of intercompatibility inherent in such solutions was a block to further development.

 Wikipedia

-There is also a Nko version of Wikipedia in existence since 26 November 2019, it contains articles, with edits and users.
+There is an N'Ko version of Wikipedia in existence since 26 November 2019, it contains articles, with edits and users.

 Unicode

-The Nko script was added to the Unicode Standard in July 2006 with the release of version 5.0.
+The N'Ko script was added to the Unicode Standard in July 2006 with the release of version 5.0.
 Additional characters were added in 2018.
-While the script is spelled "N’Ko" in the relevant chapter of Unicode, the alias for the script is "Nko" and the Unicode block name is "NKo" (because the apostrophe is not allowed in block names).
+While the script is spelled "N'Ko" in the relevant chapter of Unicode, the alias for the script is "Nko" and the Unicode block name is "NKo" (because the apostrophe is not allowed in block names).

-UNESCO's Programme Initiative B@bel supported preparing a proposal to encode Nko in Unicode.
-In 2004, the proposal, presented by three professors of Nko (Baba Mamadi Diané, Mamady Doumbouya, and Karamo Kaba Jammeh) working with Michael Everson, was approved for balloting by the ISO working group WG2.
-In 2006, Nko was approved for Unicode 5.0.
-The Unicode block for Nko is U+07C0–U+07FF:
+UNESCO's Programme Initiative B@bel supported preparing a proposal to encode N'Ko in Unicode.
+In 2004, the proposal, presented by three professors of N'Ko (Baba Mamadi Diané, Mamady Doumbouya, and Karamo Kaba Jammeh) working with Michael Everson, was approved for balloting by the ISO working group WG2.
+In 2006, N'Ko was approved for Unicode 5.0.
+The Unicode block for N'Ko is U+07C0–U+07FF: